tramitit/guides/en/croatia/residence_registration.md

 categories:
 - Croatia
 date: '2024-06-07'
-description: Learn about the mandatory procedure for foreign residents in Croatia, including required documents and registration process.
-Ensure legal status in the country!
+description: Mandatory residence registration in Croatia for foreigners.
+Learn the steps, required documents, and legal obligations for staying legally in the country.
 draft: false
-meta_title: 'Croatia Residence Registration: Procedure & Required Documents'
+meta_title: 'Croatia Residence Registration: Essential Guide for Foreigners'
-title: 'Croatia Residence Registration: Procedure & Required Documents'
+title: 'Croatia Residence Registration: Essential Guide for Foreigners'
 translationKey: croatia-residence_registration
 ---

 ## Description
 ### What is it?